postcss/postcss/API.md

 - `props`: An array of property names.
 The method will only search for values that match `regexp` within declarations of listed properties.
-- `fast`: string to increase regexp perfomance.
-Because regexp is slow, we will call it only if we will find `fast` in value.
-For example, we will replaces `/\d+rem/` only for values, that contains `rem` string.
+- `fast`: A string that will be used to narrow down values and speed up the regexp search.
+Searching every single value with a regexp can be slow;
+  so if you pass a `fast` string, PostCSS will first check whether the value contains the `fast` string; and only if it does will PostCSS check that value against `regexp`.
+For example, instead of just checking for `/\d+rem/` on all values, you can set `fast: 'rem'` to first check whether a value has the `rem` unit, and only if it does perform the regexp check.

 This method is useful if you are using a custom unit or function, so need to iterate through all values.